KiaraBhandari8/Unsupervised-WROFE2025-India/README.md

 ### Mobility Management

-The robot's mobility is managed by a combination of compoenents, icluding the powertrain, sterring system and chassis.
+The robot's mobility is managed by a combination of compoenents, including the powertrain, steering system and chassis.
 These elements work together to ensure the robot's smooth and efficient movement.

 #### Powertrain